Cheap HDMI Cables That Work for Every TV

 Luckily, this feature won’t cost you more (again, AmazonBasics is practically giving away its HDMI cables), and you can feel secure knowing you’ve future-proofed yourself for the unlikely event that ethernet HDMI becomes useful.

-Best for Length
+Best HDMI cable for length

 Meets Speed, Internet Connection, and Length Needs